Lipstick Tetra - Moenkhausia cosmops : Complete Fish Profile & Care Guide

 When choosing tankmates for Lipstick Tetras, opt for peaceful species like other Tetras, pencilfish, smaller Cichlids, Barbs, Corydoras Catfish, and most Loaches.
 You can also combine these Tetras with smaller Rasboras, Minnows, Gouramis, and Pelvicachromis, but avoid larger, aggressive species that may outcompete them for food or prey on them.
 The ideal aquarium setup for Lipstick Tetras is a biotope arrangement with a sandy substrate and a few wooden branches, and twisted roots.
 Adding dried leaves to the aquarium will help give the water a brownish tinge from the tannins released in their natural habitat, giving the aquarium a more authentic feel.
 Although aquatic plants are not typical in their natural habitat, you can plant them if you prefer.

-Lipstick Tetras have transparent bodies with shimmery greyish-green scales, they also have eyes where the lower half is bright blue, and the upper half is bright green with a vivid golden tinge.
-Their upper lip is red, and most of the opercle is transparent, allowing a view of the pinkish-red colour of the gill filaments.
-These fish also possess a dark, broad blotch on their caudal peduncle and their caudal-fin base, and their fins have a slight yellow hue.
+Lipstick Tetras have transparent bodies with shimmery greyish-green scales, bright blue eyes on the lower half, bright green eyes on the upper half with a vivid golden tinge, a red upper lip, and a transparent opercle that reveals the pinkish-red colour of the gill filaments.
+They also have a dark, broad blotch on their caudal peduncle and caudal-fin base, with slight yellow hue fins.

 |Scientific Name||Moenkhausia cosmops|